USS McKee (AS-41)

 USS McKee (AS-41), named after Andrew McKee, was the third built by the Lockheed Shipbuilding and Construction Company of Seattle, Washington for the United States Navy.

-The USS McKee was a mobile support and repair facility with the capability of providing simultaneous repairs to 12 nuclear-powered & diesel, fast-attack submarines.
-A versatile and complex ship, she provided everything a submarine might need: full medical and dental facilities; cranes, elevators and conveyors to move material on and off the ship as well as between decks; large storage areas for refrigerated and dry food; nuclear system repair and testing; electrical and electronics repair; hull repair; sheet metal and steel work; pipe fabrication; foundry work; woodworking; printing; underwater diving and rescue; hazardous material management; and propulsion and weapons systems repair.
+The USS McKee was a mobile submarine support and repair facility capable of providing simultaneous maintenance to up to 12 nuclear-powered or diesel-electric fast-attack submarines.
+Its facilities included medical and dental services, material-handling equipment, refrigerated and dry storage, and workshops for nuclear systems, electrical and electronic equipment, hulls, piping, metalwork, foundry operations, woodworking, and printing.
+The ship also provided diving and submarine rescue services, hazardous-material management, and repair facilities for propulsion and weapons systems.

 USS McKee was one of the first warships in the U.S. Navy to integrate female sailors.

 History

 1981-1989

 The ship was commissioned on 16 August 1981.
 After a series of sea trials, McKee replaced the and joined the at Point Loma (San Diego) to support Pacific Fleet submarines.
 Upon the commissioning of Submarine Squadron 11 (COMSUBRON11) in July 1986, she became the squadron's Command Ship.

 Early in 1984, McKee became the first submarine tender certified to support the new Tomahawk cruise missile system.
 McKee earned three consecutive Battle Efficiency "E" awards in 1985, 1986 and 1987.
 In addition to the Battle "E" in 1986, McKee was honored with the Golden Anchor Award for retention excellence and her first Meritorious Unit Commendation.

 In 1989, the McKee was the first submarine tender to visit Cold Bay, Alaska since World War II, and conducted the first nuclear submarine upkeep at this remote location.
 1988 saw McKee become the first submarine tender certified to handle the Tomahawk Vertical Launch System (VLS).